RunDumy/Star/star-frontend/README.md

 # Star App Frontend

 A minimal, beginner-friendly Next.js frontend for the Star App with a starry background, twinkling stars, and a comet.
-Connects to the Flask backend on Fly.io.
+Connects to the Flask backend on Render.

 ## Quick Start

 1. npm install
 2. Create .env.local with:
-   `NEXT_PUBLIC_API_URL=https://your-fly-app.fly.dev`
+   `NEXT_PUBLIC_API_URL=https://your-render-app.onrender.com`
 3. npm run dev
 4. Open http://localhost:3000